 hours in a specialized IT field to gain hands-on experience.

-Leaders of America (FBLA) to develop their leadership skills,
+America (FBLA) to develop their leadership skills, participate in

-participate in community service activities, and compete in a
+community service activities, and compete in a variety of business

 Academy is an exciting and dynamic educational

 experience that offers a variety of opportunities to explore

 careers in working with children and teaching.
 The Education